 Take a Class

 These are 3-credit graduate level courses, and require that students have completed a bachelor's degree in order to enroll.
 If you take a course as a non-degree student, earn a grade of B or better, and are later admitted to one of our degree programs the credits earned will be counted towards your degree (maximum of 2 courses/6 credits allowed).
-All course options count towards either the International Relations or a Conflict Resolution Master's degree.
+All course options can count towards:

 This course examines the theories and assumptions underpinning the practice of negotiation and mediation.
 It identifies the major schools of thought that influence models in practice and shape research agendas.
 It examines theories critically, with three aims-uncovering implicit assumptions of practice, testing those assumptions against empirical evidence or other theories, and gleaning insights to assist practitioners.

 Advanced Negotiation and Mediation: Israeli / Palestinian Conflict

 The conflict between the Israelis and the Palestinians has been called intractable and endless.
 Depending on how you measure, one can say it has been going on for up to 137 years.
 Why?
 Other serious religious, ethnic, nationalistic, territorial conflicts decline and end.
 Why does this one persist?
 But, historically all conflicts have ended.
 How might this one end?
 These are the questions this course will explore.
 The course will provide a picture, or several pictures, of how the conflict has unfolded, and will include deep dives into two occasions when major efforts were made to move toward peace.

 This course explores environmental issues and resources as sources of and contributors to conflict, and as avenues and opportunities for conflict resolution and peacemaking.
 Research and concepts from multiple disciplines, many world regions and many environmental and resource challenges are included.